koffeine/templates/basic/README.md

 # Koffeine's basic project template

-Template for any project not covered by the others.
+Template for a basic project.

 ## Usage